Rakeela/dragora-notes/2021-11-5-One-Hundred-and-Ninety-Third.md

 I was distractingly hungry, so I've just added a "chewy Halloween mini" to the tally.
 That's ~60 calories, for a cumulative ~401 calories.

 ---
+Lunch: Half a pesto pizza from the grocery store: ~690 calories.
+Running tally:  ~1091 calories.

+I plan to skip dinner, but I may finish the ~1200 target by eating a sweet around 4 PM.

+---
 Back to [[day-post-archive]]